Niharika10soni/posture-emotion-detection/README.md

     Once the environment is set up and dependencies are installed, you're ready to run the training and inference scripts.

-- To run the real-time demo, first clone the repository to your local system.
-Then, execute the following command from the project directory:

-    ```python python main.py --mode infer```

 ## 🧠 Model Choice & Pipeline